feecat/S7RTT/README.md

 ![](doc/img/Compare_Boundary_4.png)
     *   However, more often than not, even within the constraints, Ruckig still attempts to insert a Brake motion, which leads to a suboptimal final solution.
 ![](doc/img/Compare_Boundary_3.png)
-    *   Specifically, Ruckig recommends using "m" as the unit.
-If you use "mm" with a large jerk, planning failures will occur frequently, while S7RTT recommends using "mm" as the unit.
-Below is a comparison of scaled random stress tests in normal operation:
+    *   Specifically, Ruckig advises using 'm' as unit to avoid high-jerk planning failures, whereas S7RTT suggests 'mm'.
+Here is the stress test comparison for normal and extreme cases:

 ```
 ################################################################################
-FINAL STATISTICS
+Test in normal operation (vmax is 1000.0, amax is 10000.0, jmax is 100000.0)
 ################################################################################
 Total Tests: 100000
 ----------------------------------------